 - Not be receiving federal or state financial aid from another institution for the same enrollment period.
 Students with prior baccalaureates are not eligible to receive Pell, SEOG or ACG grants.
 An eligible certificate program must be 16 credit hours or more.
 Financial aid must be prorated for programs that are fewer than 30 weeks in any academic year.
 A student must be at least half-time in order to qualify for Federal Family Education Loans.
 In a regular-length semester, half-time is the equivalent of six credits.
 Audited courses, Transfer Credits, Credit by Exam and Experiential Learning Credits do not count towards eligibility.

-There is an online scholarship application for many scholarships available through the individual Colleges and/or The Foundation for New Hampshire Community Colleges.
+There is an online application for scholarships available through the individual Colleges and/or The Foundation for New Hampshire Community Colleges at https://ccsnh.awardspring.com.

-Additional scholarships may be available at the local College’s Financial Aid Office.
+Additional scholarships may be available in your College’s Financial Aid Office.